Imperial Lofts History

 The Imperial Tobacco Company Ltd. used the site as a tobacco processing facility ca 1913.
 The next owner of the property was the Tultex Corporation which used the site for the manufacture/sewing of garments from the mid-1960s until March 2000.
 At that point the plant shuttered and – until this redevelopment effort beginning in 2017 – had largely been used as warehouse space and interim short-term industrial uses.

-The Imperial Lofts project is being redeveloped by Echelon Resources, an experienced development team with a long history of success with adaptive reuse projects.
-This project utilizes both federal and Virginia historic rehabilitation tax credits which require that any significant historic features be preserved and highlighted.
-The project plans are reviewed in detail and approved by both the Virginia Department of Historic Resources and the National Park Service, with regards to compliance with the U.S. Secretary of the Interior’s Standards for Rehabilitation.
-Project delivery is expected in Fall 2018.
+The Imperial Lofts project was redeveloped by Echelon Resources, an experienced development team with a long history of success with adaptive reuse projects.
+This project utilized both federal and Virginia historic rehabilitation tax credits which require that any significant historic features be preserved and highlighted.
+The project plans were reviewed in detail and approved by both the Virginia Department of Historic Resources and the National Park Service, with regards to compliance with the U.S. Secretary of the Interior’s Standards for Rehabilitation.
+Phase 1 of this project was delivered in September 2018, Phase 2 in December 2018.
 For more information and tours, please Contact Us.

-The Imperial Tobacco Company warehouse is an evolved industrial complex initially constructed circa 1890, now renovated into a mixed-use complex, including market-rate rental housing – one- and two- bedroom “loft-style” residences – known as Imperial Lofts.
+The Imperial Tobacco Company warehouse is an evolved industrial complex initially constructed circa 1890, now renovated into a mixed-use complex, including market-rate rental housing – one- and two- bedroom “loft-style” residences – known as Imperial Lofts (also with a large self-storage facility and various commercial spaces for lease).
 The parking and grounds have also been revamped.
 The historic features were preserved and highlighted as this project utilized federal and state historic rehabilitation tax credits, so the redevelopment design is overseen by both the Virginia Department of Historic Resources and the federal National Park Service.

 - June 2016 | Town leaders introduced to Developer